fscorrupt/Posterizarr/walkthrough.md

     - If you are happy with the default values, you should still ensure that the AssetPath value is set properly.
         - On Linux, like this: `/PathToAsset/Dir`
         - On Docker you have to use the binded volume path you specified in `docker-compose.yml`.
 If you use `/assets` without an extra volume binding it will create a folder in your scriptroot where all the artwork lands.
+            - In the case from above, do not use `C:/Docker/Posterizarr/assets` or `/opt/appdata/posterizarr/assets` as asset path, you have to use `/assets` as path.
         - On Windows, like this: `C:\\PathToAsset\\Dir`
             - **Important** - you have to use double `\\` in json.
 1. After that it is recommended to run the script in `-Testing` Mode.